domaindrivendev/Swashbuckle.AspNetCore/README-v5.md

 # Swashbuckle, ApiExplorer, and Routing #

-Swashbuckle relies heavily on _ApiExplorer_, the API metadata layer that ships with ASP.NET Core.
-If you're using the _AddMvc_ helper to bootstrap the MVC stack, then _ApiExplorer_ will be automatically registered and SB will work without issue.
-However, if you're using _AddMvcCore_ for a more paired-down MVC stack, you'll need to explicitly add the Api Explorer service:
+Swashbuckle relies heavily on `ApiExplorer`, the API metadata layer that ships with ASP.NET Core.
+If you're using the `AddMvc` helper to bootstrap the MVC stack, then ApiExplorer will be automatically registered and SB will work without issue.
+However, if you're using `AddMvcCore` for a more paired-down MVC stack, you'll need to explicitly add the ApiExplorer service:

 ```csharp
 services.AddMvcCore()
     .AddApiExplorer();
 ```

-Additionally, if you are using _[conventional routing](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/routing#conventional-routing)_ (as opposed to attribute routing), any controllers and the actions on those controllers that use conventional routing will not be represented in ApiExplorer, which means Swashbuckle won't be able to find those controllers and generate Swagger documents from them.
+Additionally, if you are using _[conventional routing](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/routing#conventional-routing)_ (as opposed to attribute routing), any controllers and the actions on those controllers that use conventional routing will not be represented in ApiExplorer, which means Swashbuckle won't be able to find those controllers and generate Swagger operations from them.
 For instance:

 ```csharp
 app.UseMvc(routes =>